From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Management reports can be classified as internal or external.
 Internal reports are intended for use within the organization, providing information to managers and executives for decision-making purposes.
 External reports are issued to external stakeholders, such as investors, creditors, and regulatory bodies.

-Scheduled reports are generated on a regular basis, such as monthly or quarterly, providing routine updates on the organization’s performance.
+Scheduled reports are generated regularly, such as monthly or quarterly, providing routine updates on the organization’s performance.
 Ad-hoc reports are generated on an as-needed basis to address specific inquiries or investigate particular issues.
-You can create these reports using BI tools.
+You can create these reports using ad hoc reporting tools.

 Static reports are prepared in advance and typically remain unchanged, providing a snapshot of the organization’s performance at a specific point in time.
 Dynamic reports are generated in real-time or near real-time, reflecting the latest data and changes in the organization’s performance.